22388o/brollup/src/txo/readme.md

                         Pool Transaction

 ## Lift 🛗
-`Lift` is a bare, on-chain transaction output type used for onboarding to the Bitcoin VM.
+`Lift` is a bare, on-chain transaction output type used for onboarding to the `Bitcoin VM`.
 When a `Lift` output is funded and has gained two on-chain confirmations, it can be swapped out for a 1:1 `VTXO` in a process known as lifting.
 In short, `Lift` lifts itself up to a `VTXO`.

 `Lift` carries two  spending conditions:
 `(Self + Operator) or (Self after 1 month)`